Varanus92/RF-Yagi-Antennas/README.md

 the guide above was taken from the book:
 "Antenna Theory Analysis and Design Cropped fixed Constantine A Balanis 2nd Ed John Will"

-after adding the reflector i could see big improvment of the S11 and radiation pattern (about X4 times improvment - the reflector concentrate of power wasted in the unwanted directions),the improvment increase while adding each of the directors. here the final picturs of the Yaggi:
+after adding the reflector i could see big improvment of the S11 and radiation pattern (about X4 times improvment - the reflector concentrate the power wasted in the unwanted directions),the improvment increase while adding each of the directors. here the final picturs of the Yagi:

-Yaggi simulation:
+Yagi simulation:
 ![](pic/yaggi_sim.png)

 S11 graph :
 ![](pic/s11_Yaggi.png)

-Radiation Pattern logritmic and linera
+Radiation Pattern logritmic and linera:
 ![](pic/rp_Yaggi.png)

 ![](pic/rp_L_Yaggi.png)